Need deeper analytics to analyze how your video content is being consumed? Want to validate that individual viewers completed mandatory training?

 Scale and APIs

-Individual viewer tracking has been upgraded.
+Individual viewer tracking has been upgraded several times to boost speed and performance.
 As organizations continue to use IBM Video Streaming and IBM Enterprise Video Streaming, the amount of data contained in accounts continues to grow.
 As a result, enhancements have been made to the scalable aspect of this feature.
 As a result, both the dashboard and CSV export feature can support virtually any size of data.
+In July 2020, further improvements were done on the speed of the feature, allowing it to produce reports quicker.
+On side effect of this, though, is how the CSV reports appear.
+Although the data is the same, reports after the July 2020 update sort live data first and then video on-demand data afterwards.

 In addition, individual viewer tracking is also available through APIs.
 This allows organization to call analytics data, from viewer usage reports to access history on video assets, and pull these into other applications.
 Use cases are numerous.
 For example, prospect data could be pulled in and given to the sales team through panels and other interfaces.
 This could be valuable in highlighting recent activity, prompting more immediate follow up, or helping to qualify leads.